What’s on your VC’s mind?

 Politics, Culture & Strategy

 Senior leadership roles require the complex array of skills that allow them to navigate their way through political minefields, craft positive culture and develop new strategic direction.
 This session touches upon the interrelationships between strategy, politics and culture and provides tools, frameworks and examples in order to provide a foundation for ongoing development in one of the most important areas to get right.
-Developing a great strategy that will help the organisation achieve its goals is only the beginning.
-Strategic success requires the support of Executives and peers whose goals and motives can be complicated and opaque.
-Executing upon an agreed strategy also relies on a culture of ‘one team’ with support across the organisation.
-Stepping out from leading a team into organisational leadership requires a significant shift in mindset and this session will help you get started.

 Decision-Making in Ambiguity